hellohuykha/hellohuykha.github.io/index.md

 ---

-## Selected projects in business intelligence and data analytics
+## Selected Power BI dashboards
-A selection of smaller projects demonstrating specific data science and ML skills.
+A selection of Power BI dashboards during my time as a business intelligence analyst at a proptech company.

 ---
 ### Airbnb executive summary dashboard